fenago/nlp-pytorch/lab_guides/Lab_2.md

 ![](./images/30.PNG)

-The changes in speed will not be noticeable at this stage as we are just creating a tensor, but when we begin training models at scale later, we will see the speed benefits of parallelizing our computations using CUDA.
-By training our models in parallel, we will be able to reduce the time this takes by a considerable amount.

 Comparing PyTorch to other deep learning frameworks
 ===================================================

 PyTorch is one of the main frameworks used in deep learning today.
 There are other widely used frameworks available too,